kanidm/kanidm/kanidm_book/src/ssh_key_dist.md

 ## Server Configuration

+### Public key caching configuration

+If you have kanidm_unixd running, you can use it to locally cache ssh public keys.

-The kanidm_ssh_authorizedkeys command is part of the kanidm-clients package, so should be installed on the servers.
+The kanidm_ssh_authorizedkeys command is part of the kanidm-unix-clients package, so should be installed on the servers.
+It communicates to kanidm_unixd, so you should have a configured pam/nsswitch setup as well.

-To configure the tool, you should edit /etc/kanidm/config, as documented in [clients](./client_tools.md)

 You can test this is configured correctly by running: